-For the last 3 years I’ve been working out regularly, so I can’t say I’m a beginner.
-But still, Yoga and (mat based) Pilates require almost no equipment and most of my training sessions at the gym were personal training sessions, so all equipment was prepared for me and I didn’t have to do anything but use it.
+For the last three years I’ve been working out regularly, so I can’t say I’m a beginner.
+But still, Yoga and (mat based) Pilates require almost no equipment and most of my training sessions at the gym were personal training sessions, so all equipment was prepared for me, and I didn’t have to do anything but use it.

-I was really intimidated and nervous, but then I asked myself what would I tell someone who’s really a beginner?
+I was intimidated and nervous, but then I asked myself what I would tell someone who’s really a beginner at the gym?
 And that is exactly what I told myself:

 “You are awesome for being here.